rodolpheh/keystroke-dynamics/encryption/README.md

 ## 3 - Decryption of a data

 *In order to decrypt a string, there is a list of command to execute too.
-For this demonstration, let's start with the previous results*
+For this demonstration, let's start with the previous results :*

 ```python
 binary_lines = file_read(file_name)